Microsoft introduces its own chips for AI, with eye on cost

 Named Cobalt, the new chip is a central processing unit (CPU) made with technology from Arm Holdings O9Ty.F.
 Microsoft disclosed on Wednesday that it has already been testing Cobalt to power Teams, its business messaging tool.

-But Microsoft's Guthrie said his company also wants to sell direct access to Cobalt to compete with the "Graviton" series of in-house chips offered by Amazon AMZN.O.
+But Microsoft's Guthrie said his company also wants to sell direct access to Cobalt to compete with the "Graviton" series of in-house chips offered by Amazon Web Services (AWS) AMZN.O.

 "We are designing our Cobalt solution to ensure that we are very competitive both in terms of performance as well as price-to-performance (compared with Amazon's chips)," Guthrie said.